nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-about-javasnipt.md

 JavaSnipt is built from the ground-up as a native Safari extension.
 It does not support Chrome or Firefox.
 For those browsers, I would recommend [NoScript](https://noscript.net) for [Chrome](https://chrome.google.com/webstore/detail/noscript/doojmbjmlfjjnbmnoijecmcbfeoakpjm) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/noscript/).

+## How it works

+JavaSnipt blocks specified website domains from loading any additional JS files.
+Unless a website puts their JS inline in the HTML, which is uncommon, it cannot use any JavaScript.

+This is the best solution I found since there is no way to disable JavaScript at the browser level per-domain.

 ## Why crabs?

 Why not???